richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

 Distribution Lists are essential when a survey program isn't intended to be sent to all active employees.

 >[!IMPORTANT]
->In order to set up Distribution Lists, you must have completed [attribute setup](/../../viva/glint/setup/send-employee-attributes) and your [data upload  to the Viva Glint system.](/../../viva/glint/setup/upload-employee-attributes)
+>In order to set up Distribution Lists, you must complete [attribute setup](/../../viva/glint/setup/send-employee-attributes) and your [data upload  to the Viva Glint system.](/../../viva/glint/setup/upload-employee-attributes)

 ## Create your Distribution Lists